Oracle ORDER BY Clause

 ORDER BY nameCode language: SQL (Structured Query Language) (sql)

-To sort customers by name alphabetically in descending order, you explicitly use DESC after the column name in the ORDER BY clause as follows:
+To sort customers by name alphabetically in descending order, you explicitly use DESC after the name column in the ORDER BY clause as follows:

 SELECT